mozilla/bug-handling/policy/feature-flags.md

 #### What if I want to enable parts of my feature in Nightly?

-If your feature is incomplete, but some functionality is avalable, then mark `behind-pref` as `nightlyNN` where NN is the current nighty version.
+If your feature is incomplete, but some functionality is available, then mark `behind-pref` as `nightlyNN` where NN is the current nighty version.
 Do not request `qe-verify` until the feature is complete.

 If you plan to incrementally add functionality to Nightly over a number of release cycles, then you can use a single `meta` bug to keep track of functionality, but don't promote the feature to `Beta`.